MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 :::image type="content" source="./media/troubleshoot-cicd/circular-dependency.png" alt-text="Screenshot of error message about circular or self dependencies.":::

-**Solution**: To deploy the datamart, remove the circular dependency and redeploy.
+**Solution**: There is either an item that references itself, or more than one item involved in a circular chain of references (for example, item A references item B and item B references item A).
+To deploy the datamart, remove the circular dependency and redeploy.

 ### Permissions